Azure/AzureVM/README.md

 ![Downloads](https://cranlogs.r-pkg.org/badges/AzureVM)
 <a href="https://asiadatascience.visualstudio.com/AzureR/_build/latest?definitionId=7&branchName=master"><img src="https://asiadatascience.visualstudio.com/AzureR/_apis/build/status/Azure.AzureVM?branchName=master" alt="Build Status"></a>

 AzureVM is a package for interacting with [virtual machines](https://azure.microsoft.com/services/virtual-machines/) and [virtual machine scalesets](https://azure.microsoft.com/services/virtual-machine-scale-sets/) in Azure.
 You can deploy, start up, shut down, run scripts, deallocate and delete VMs and scalesets from the R command line.
 It uses the tools provided by the [AzureRMR package](https://github.com/Azure/AzureRMR) to manage VM resources and templates.
-Version 2.0 of AzureVM is a complete rewrite of the package, aiming to make it a truly generic and flexible interface to VMs.

 The primary repo for this package is at https://github.com/Azure/AzureVM; please submit issues and PRs there.
 It is also mirrored at the Cloudyr org at https://github.com/cloudyr/AzureVM.
 You can install the development version of the package with `devtools::install_github("Azure/AzureVM")`.